 Please know that I only will display ads that are related to your interests or to Japan!
 Most of the advertisement displayed on my blog is in fact really useful such as for “Working in Japan”, “Japan Railpass”, “Sakura House Japan” etc. I’m sure that those are really useful for YOU!

 Furthermore, I try to recommend travel guides or books that are related to traveling or living in Japan whenever it makes sense.
 There was a really good one for Yakushima, for example, that most people didn’t know about.
-Some of the links to Amazon.com (not Amazon.co.jp) are referral links and if you purchase a product I recommend, I’ll get a small commission (really VERY small).
+Some of the links to Amazon.com (not Amazon.co.jp) are referral links and if you purchase a product I recommend, I’ll get a small commission.

-Be assured that I will only recommend books and products that are considered to be very good and that I and / or people I know have used!
+I can assure you that I will only recommend books and products of good quality and that I and / or people I know have used!

 If you like my blog and want to support Zooming Japan or if you don’t want to miss great offers (hotels, rail passes) and travel guide recommendations, then please turn off your Ad Blocker (if you use one).